 If you've ever tried to skin up a steep, blank, icy face without ski crampons, you will immediately appreciate the value of the security they provide.
 By plunging into hard snow ice, the crampon teeth add grip when skins don't make full contact or you're slipping downhill.
 Whether you are chasing someone up a greasy skin track in the winter or trying to time the corn cycle in the s..

 Mounting these plates between Dynafit race bindings and your skis will give you some fore/aft adjustment.
 This allows you to use different boots with the same skis, adding to their useful life and increasing the resale value of your rig.
 The Dynafit adjustment plates are made with 7075 aluminum, meaning they are light and strong.

 Kreuzspitze has come to the rescue for skiers who find they have too much ramp angle in touring bindings.
 The 14 millimeter adjustment plates are screw-hole compatible with Dynafit TLT Vertical / Radical / Comfort / Speed heel units.
 That means you can replace a touring heel with a race heel without redrilling.
 Also available are 18mm and 40mm heel plates, a fast rental-style 40mm ..

 40mm Heel Plates - The rails offer 40 millimeters of fore/aft adjustment for the Plum Race 135/145/150 bindings.
-The kits use the same Torx T-25 bolts found on the Plum 165/170.
-The 6.5mm thick plates weigh 35 grams (1.2 oz) plus another 10g for the nuts and bolts, which Plum w..
+The kits use the same Torx T-25 bolts found on the Plum 165/170s.
+The 6.5mm thick plates weigh 34g (1.2 oz) plus another 10g for the nu..